Although Changed,

 This work is written for saxophone, voices, sound design and the reconstructed pipe organ — a self-built instrument.

 A core fascination over the last few years has been exploring the personification and timbral potential of pipe organs.
 As a saxophonist, I find there is an intrinsic link between myself, the saxophone and the organ.
 I approach the organ like I do the saxophone — an extension of my own body — tied to air and breath.
-This journey culminated in the creation of this organ, which consists of pipes rescued from old churches across Northern Jylland.
+This journey culminated in the creation of this organ, which consists of pipes rescued from old churches across Denmark.
 Over a series of months, I drove around and met with old organ builders and collectors.
 I gathered as many pipes as I could.

 Concert at Marmorkirken photo: Adriana Zak